Skip to Content

 In the world of pastry, tarts are basically the slightly more elegant, incredibly versatile cousin to pies.
 The premise is the same–a pastry crust filled with custard, chocolate, or fruit, then served by the slice.
 But if you’ve ever walked into a French pâtisserie, you know the magic of perfect tarts, large and small, lining the pastry case with their varieties of fillings and sizes.
 They are a beautiful art form, with endless creative possibilities.

 Personally, I find tarts to be not only more elegant than pies, but also easier to create and master.
 There are also a lot more options when it comes to a tart shell.
 For a savory tart or quiche, you would want to use a pâte brisée, which is essentially the French equivalent of American bakers’ classic pie crust.
 But if you’re making a dessert tart recipe, be it a custard, fruit, or chocolate, it’s better to opt for something a little sweeter, with a rich, crumbly texture.
 Something like this Sweet Tart Crust, which in France would be called a pâte sucrée.
-There’s also have a pâte sablé, with a more delicate crumb, but it can be trickier to work with, which makes this particular sweet crust the most versatile, enjoyable tart to create.
+There’s also a pâte sablé, with a more delicate crumb, but it can be trickier to work with, which makes this particular sweet crust the most versatile, enjoyable tart to create.

 Sweet Tart Crust Recipe-- a tender, slightly sweet tart shell for creating beautiful tarts.
 Also called pate sucree sometimes.